Meanwhile...

 Enrico hissed long and loud, opening his mouth to show his razor-sharp fangs.
 He put his fluffy tail up in the air in the shape of a question mark, his little white butt hole showing as he walked away, as if it was mocking Fabrizio.
 Enrico was a dignified boy who didn’t tolerate no crap.

 "Yeah, that cat's a monster," Fabrizio said.
 "Speaking of monsters, where's the family werewolf Zanne?"
 "He's in the backyard," I said, and I saw Fabrizo breathe a sigh of relief.
 Our backyard was fenced, a galvanized five foot tall fence that Zanne could have jumped easily.
 He had no reason to because Zanne loved Nonnie dearly and wanted to be with her, always and ever.
 He tolerated me, Carol and Ma.
 Zanne hated Fabrizio, lifted his lips and rumbled a deep growl whenever he saw him.
 In fact, all animals really hated Fabrizio.
-Zanne was my Uncle Carmine's dog, the biggest German Shepherd I've ever seen.
-He must have weighed one hundred and fifty pounds.
+Zanne was my Uncle Carmine's dog, a grizzled black German Shepherd, the biggest German Shepherd I've ever seen.
+He must have weighed close to one hundred and fifty pounds.
 He was staying with us, but not too much longer since Uncle Carmine's son, my cousin Caesare, was going to pick him up after he got out of the correctional institute next month.
-Uncle Carmine was also incarerated, in Attica State Prison, sent up with Don Silvio Vitale and others of his minions, due for parole, maybe, but, likely not, in seven years.
-(Carmine was daring, but not a smart guy, and, therefore, not a big shot.
-Talent is recognized in the Business and Carmine didn't have it.)
-But, even if he was paroled, he wouldn't be going back to Staten Island to live with his wife Cici.
-They were legally separted.
+Uncle Carmine was also put away, but in Attica State Prison, sent up with Boss Silvio Vitale and others of his dumb-dumb minions, due for parole, maybe, but, likely not, in seven years.
+(Carmine was daring, but not talented, and, therefore, not a big shot.
+Talent is quickly recognized in the Business and dense Carmine just didn't have it.
+Carmine was a flunky.
+Ha, while his boss Silvio Vitale had a "suite" in Attica, where he actually had an inmate who was a former chef fix him delicious Italian meals, Carmine ate prison fare, which was barely edible.
+It was slop made of milk that was only hours away from being spoiled, mixed with bran and gristle-mystery meat, for instance.
+Silvio Vitale had a "suite" because he knew everybody.
+John Scalish knew even more everybodys than Silvio Vitale, naturally.
+John Scalish knew many, many more EVERYBODYS.)
+Yeah, well, well, even, even if dummy Carmine was eventually paroled, he wouldn't ever be going back to Staten Island to live with his wife Cici.
+They were legally separated.
 Cici Niccarelli had fallen hard for handsome, charming Carmine Cannizarro and married him before she truly knew him.
-She was a good Catholic Jersey girl, a former Las Vegas showgirl, a busty red haired beauty, but with brains too, was now working out of her house as an accountant with Caesare living with her since he was, at seventeen, still a minor.
-(Cici was thought to have some side hustles with which ahe also supported herself, in style.
-She was used to having fine things: a chincilla fur coat, Dior shoes, Chanel suits and perfumes from Paris.)
-But, Cici told Caesare firmly that he was "outa here" on his eigteenth birthday.
-Cici loved Zanne and wanted him.
-She didn't love Caesare and didn't want him, but she did the decent Christian thing and offered him a home.
-The door opened and Ma and Nonnie came bustling in.
-Ma was big, but not really plump, just big.
-Nonnie was small and bird like, but I knew she’d worked in the fields in the old country, pulling a plow, as if she was a horse or an ox.
+She was a good Catholic Jersey girl, a former Las Vegas showgirl, a busty red haired beauty, but with plenty of brains too, and was now working out of her house as an accountant with Caesare living with her since he was, at seventeen, still a minor.
+Caesare's older sister, naturally, my cousin also, Mary Lou, had left the house two years before and was now working as a typist for Tovalski's Plumbing.
+Well, about Cici, she was thought to have some side hustles with which ahe also supported herself, in style.
+She was used to having fine things: a gorgeous chincilla fur coat, fancy Dior shoes, which many called "hooker heels," elegant and classic Chanel suits and perfumes, or "parfums," from Paris.
+But, Cici told Caesare firmly that he was "outta here" on his eigteenth birthday.
+Cici dearly loved Zanne and wanted him.
+She didn't love Caesare and didn't want him, but she did the decent Christian thing and offered him a home till he was an adult.
+The door opened and Ma and Nonnie came bustling in, almost cluckling, like a cute pair of hens, full of after-church joy.
+Ma was big, plump, but not really fat, just big.
+Nonnie was small and bird-like, but I knew she’d worked in the fields in the old country, pulling a plow, as if she was a horse or an ox.
 I don’t know how old she was and nobody in the family, except Ma, would ever have the colossal nerve to ask such a thing of her.
 But, she was, maybe, over ninety.

 Nonnie was a quiet woman and, in spite of being in the United States for years and years, hardly spoke any English.
 She just refused to, shut herself off from it, as if it was a low language.
 Of course, she understood it and could speak it well enough when she really wanted to which was almost never, never, ever, basically